View Components in ASP.NET Core MVC

 What Should be the Location for the Files of View Components in ASP.NET Core?

-Server-side file (.cs): This file can be created anywhere in the project.
-But we generally create a new folder (with the name Components, ViewComponents, or any other name as per your choice) at the root level of the project and put all the view components in this new folder.
+This file can be created anywhere in the project.
+But we generally create a new folder (with the name Components, ViewComponents, or any other name as per your choice) at the root level of the project and put all the view components in this folder.

-Note: The name for each view component file should be Default.cshtml.
-But you can also have some other names for your view component client-side file.
+Note: The name for each View Component file is Default.cshtml.
+But you can also have other names for your vView Component client-side file.
 But the recommended one is Default.cshtml

 Example to Understand View Component in ASP.NET Core MVC Web Application

-Let’s say we want to display some top products on a particular ASP.NET Core MVC Web Application page using View Component.
-Let us see the step-by-step process to implement this using View Component.
+We want to display the top-selling products on the web page using the View Component.
+Let us see the step-by-step process to implement this using the View Component.
 First, create a new ASP.NET Core Web Application using the Model-View-Controller Project template with the name ViewComponentInMVC.

 Product Model:

-First, create a class file with the name Product.cs within the Models folder and then copy and paste the following code into it.
-This is going to be our model, which is going to hold the product information.
+Create a class file named Product.cs within the Models folder, and then copy and paste the following code.
+This is going to be our model, which will hold the product information.

 namespace ViewComponentInMVC.Models